SAP/cloud-security-services-integration-library/token-client/README.md

                                     new ClientCredentials(<client_id>, <client_secret>));
 ```
 > The `<uaa_base_url>`, `<client_id>` and `<client_secret>` are placeholders for the information you get from the XSUAA service binding.
 In case you leverage the spring-xsuaa library you can also use [`XsuaaServiceConfiguration`](/spring-xsuaa/src/main/java/com/sap/cloud/security/xsuaa/XsuaaServiceConfiguration.java) class.

+##### Cache

+By default, the `XsuaaOAuth2TokenService` caches tokens internally.
+The Cache can be configured by providing an
+`CacheConfiguration` object as constructor parameter.
+The cache can be disabled by using the
+`CacheConfiguration.CACHE_DISABLED` configuration.

 ## Configuration for Spring Boot Applications